macicchino/Food_Insecurity/README.md

 <Details><Summary>Restaurants Table</Summary>

-Restaurants Table shows the change by percentage(%) in Fast Food  and Full Service Restaurants from 2011 to 2016 by FIPS, State and County.
+The restaurants table shows the change by percentage(%) in Fast Food  and Full Service Restaurants from 2011 to 2016 by FIPS, State and County.

 ![dev_3](Resources/Images/restaurants.png "Restaurants Image")